alexmonkey05/Datapack-Compiler/README.md

 	- `*`
 	- `/`
 	- `%`
 	- In the case of `double` and `float`, the value is preserved only up to 2 digits after the decimal point.
-If you want to get more accurate values, it is better to use the `devide` and `multiply` functions.
+If you want to get more accurate values, it is better to use the `divide` and `multiply` functions.
 - relationship
 	- `==`
 	- `!=`